Make an Appointment

 Do you offer lessons for multiple players?

 Yes.
-On the scheduling page you will see the option to book 45, 60, or 90 minute sessions.
+On the scheduling page you will see the option to book 30, 45, or 60 minute sessions.
 60 minute sessions are recommended for groups of 2 or 3 players.
-A 90 minute session is sufficient for groups of 3 that want more individual instruction, or for groups of 4 or more.

 There are many instructors out there.
 Why should we choose you?